antoine2bouille/antoine2bouille.github.io/success.md

 The plot displays density functions for the profit of movies, also categorized by their award status.
 The x-axis is on a logarithmic scale, indicating a wide range of profits.
 We can see distinct peaks for each category.
 Awarded movies have the highest peak, followed by nominated movies, which suggests that, on average, awarded movies tend to be more profitable.
 Non-awarded and Non-nominated movies have a flatter distribution with a peak at a lower profit level, indicating that these movies, while varied, generally earn less than their awarded or nominated counterparts.
 The log scale indicates that there are movies with very high profits, but they are less frequent, as seen by the density curves approaching the tail end.

 Of course, this approach is naïve, since it includes confounders.
-We're going to remove these biases with a more advanced model using propensity scores based on runtime, IMbD scores and number of votes.
-Then we'll match films with the same propensity score for both award and non-award films.
+We're going to remove these biases with a more advanced model using propensity scores:

+$$ similarity(x,y) = 1 - | propensity\_score(x) - propensity\_score(y) |$$

+This function captures the difference in scores like a distance, but since the distance defined like that would always be between 0 and 1, subtracting it from 1 would be a meaningful measure to use for similarity.

+ Next, we perform a pairwise matching between films with the same propensity score.
+Each pair should contain one award-winning film and one non-award-winning film.
 We obtain the following histogram: